Overview

 In case my estate proves sufficient to pay my just Debts, Funeral Charges and the aforementioned Legacies and there should be any overplus left then my will is and I hereby give the overplus to the Town of Brooklyn toward building or maintaining a school as near the Centre of the said town as shall be agreed upon…”

-£14 |
+|

-£105 |
+|

-The Campaign to remove Edward Devotion’s name from the school
+The Campaign to Remove Devotion's Name

 In 1891, one hundred forty-seven years after Devotion’s death, the town bought Devotion’s house and some of the land he had owned.[1]
 The following year, the town built a school there, naming it the Edward Devotion School.
-No records exist to tell what, if anything, people said at that time about Edward Devotion or the choice of the school’s name.
+Today, no records exist to tell what, if anything, people said at that time about Edward Devotion or the choice of the school’s name.

 For the following 126 years, until the winter of 2017/18, few people knew and no one paid attention to the fact that Devotion had owned a person.
 In early 2018 a small group of deeply concerned residents, led by Deborah Brown and Anne Greenwald, made this fact public and demanded that Devotion’s name be removed from the school.
 The whole town, especially Devotion students and their families, needed to decide how much slavery mattered today.